• Skip to main content

 5335 Theoretical Frameworks for Community Social Work Practice

 Prerequisite(s): Admission to the Advanced Standing Program, or a minimum grade of B in SWO 5492.
+A minimum grade of C is required for this course.

 Guides advanced practice social workers in the evaluation and selection of frameworks for community change.
 Emphasizes values, professional role, and cultural influences on how change is envisioned, enacted, and evaluated.